UserStack/ustackd/README.md

 ### Login

 If a secret is set, the client has to issue the client auth command in order to get access to the system.
-Depending on the secret the capabilities may change.
+Depending on the secret the possible commands may change.
 This is useful, to for example not allow apps to list all users.
 Generally consider use of SSL/TLS!

     -> client auth <secret>
-    <- + OK (user group admin)
+    <- + OK

 Return Codes:

-    OK: Ok with a list of privileges
+    OK: Ok
     EPERM: no valid secret

 ### General